Zareel/PPT-Web-Development-Assignments/JSinterviewQuestions/readme.md

 # Q2.
 What is difference between == and === operators?

-- `==` is also known as loose equality operator which is mainly used to compare two values in both sides and then return true or false.
+- `==` is known as loose equality operator which is mainly used to compare two values in both sides and then return true or false.
 - `===` is also known as strict equality operator.
 It compares both the values and datatypes

 <br>

 # Q3.
 Explain the implicit type coercion in javascript.

 - implicit type coercion: it is the automatic or implicit conversion of values from one data type to another data type. eg: `==` operator compares two values only after converting them in to a common type which is known as `type coersion`.
-In other words `type coersion` means

 <br>

 # Q4.
 What is a NaN property in JS?

-Ans: The NaN global property is a value representing Not-A-Number The operations that return NaN
+Ans: The NaN global property is a value representing Not-A-Number The operations that return NaN are:-

 - Failed number conversion
 - Math operation where the result is not a real number